TrickfireRobotics/urc-2023/docs/autonomous_nav.md

 **Functionality**:

-- Receives inputs from Navigation, Sensor Processing, and Localization.
+- Receives inputs from Navigation and Sensor Processing.
 - Makes decisions on stopping, rerouting, or changing navigation based on sensor or localization feedback.

 **_Optional:_** May need to break decision types into submodules if it becomes complex.
 Examples: